mmphego/mmphego.github.io/_posts/2022-06-24-Managing-Jenkins-Plugins.md

 # The Story

-I needed a way to get a list of all plugins installed on our production Jenkins instance in the format `<plugin>: <version>`.
+I (well We, @AneleMakhaba and I) needed a way to get a list of all plugins installed on our production Jenkins instance in the format `<plugin>: <version>`.

 The motivation for that was to be able to install all plugins on our production Jenkins instance to our development Jenkins instance (from a `Dockerfile`).
 As I was working on that, I noticed that the Jenkins API didn't provide a simplified way to get a list of all plugins installed on a Jenkins instance.